Constellations in prime elements of number fields: Szemer e di-type theorems in prime elements of number fields

-Finally, we will bound $\#T$ from above; this argument is similar to the proof of Lemma~\ref{lemma=jogai}~\eqref{en:noudo_T}, but we need an extra argument because we do not restrict ourselves inside an $\OKt$-fundamental domain.
-Proposition~\ref{proposition=idealdensity} implies that if $M$ is sufficiently large depending on $r$, then the number of non-zero ideals of $\OK$ whose ideal norms are at most $R$ does not exceed $2\kappa R$.
-In particular, this bound holds for the number of non-zero principal ideals with the same condition.
-Consider the map $\alpha\mapsto \alpha\OK$, which sends a non-zero element to a non-zero principal ideal.
-The key here is Lemma~\ref{lemma=OKt_orbit}~\eqref{en:roughcounting}: for each non-zero principal ideal of $\OK$, the number of $\alpha\in \OK(\omom,M)$ which is sent to this ideal by the map above is at most $\Xi'\cdot (\log M)^{n-1}$.
-Here $\Xi'=\Xi'(\omom)>0$ is the constant appearing in Lemma~\ref{lemma=OKt_orbit}~\eqref{en:roughcounting}.
-Indeed, notice that $r_1+r_2\leq n$, where $r_1$ and $r_2$ are as in Setting~\ref{setting=section4}.
-Therefore, we have that
+Therefore, what remains is the estimate of $\#T$; this part is more involved than the proof of Lemma~\ref{lemma=jogai}~\eqref{en:noudo_T}.
+Proposition~\ref{proposition=idealdensity} implies that if $M$ is sufficiently large depending on $r$, then the number of ideals of $\OK$ whose ideal norms are at most $R$ does not exceed $2\kappa R$.
+In particular, the same estimate holds for the number of principal ideals with the same condition.
+For each such a principal ideal $\ideala$, consider $\alpha\in \OK(\omom,M)$ which is sent to $\ideala$ by the map $\alpha\mapsto \alpha\OK$.
+For every $\ideala$ above, the number of such $\alpha$ does not exceed of $\Xi'\cdot (\log M)^{n-1}$; here $\Xi'=\Xi'(\omom)>0$ is the constant appearing in Lemma~\ref{lemma=OKt_orbit}~\eqref{en:roughcounting}.
+Indeed, observe that $r_1+r_2\leq n$, where $r_1$ and $r_2$ are as in Setting~\ref{setting=section4}.
+Hence, we conclude that